 |The Cranmer Group|

 Current Projects and Teams

-- I'm the head of the Education Office of the Space Weather Technology, Research, and Education (SWx TREC), a CU Grand Challenge program whose Director is Dr. Thomas Berger.
+- I'm the head of the Education Office of the Space Weather Technology, Research, and Education Center (SWx TREC), a CU Grand Challenge program whose Director is Dr. Thomas Berger.

 - I'm a Co-Investigator on two instruments (SWEAP and FIELDS) that are flying on NASA's Parker Solar Probe (PSP) spacecraft.
 PSP flies closer to the surface of the Sun than any other previous spacecraft, and it has begun to revolutionize our understanding of how the Sun produces its hot (million-degree) corona and its super-fast solar wind.

 - From 2013 to 2018, I served on the Science Working Group (SWG) of the Daniel K. Inouye Solar Telescope (DKIST), which is a next-generation, 4-meter diameter solar telescope under construction in Hawaii.
 DKIST a project of the National Solar Observatory (NSO), whose headquarters has recently moved to Boulder.
 Despite having rotated off the SWG, I'm still involved with several projects connected to preparing for DKIST first-light in 2020.

 I'm a member of the American Astronomical Society (AAS), its Historical Astronomy Division (HAD), and its Solar Physics Division (SPD).
 I'm currently serving as a member of the SPD Nominating Committee.
 I'm also a member of the American Physical Society (APS) and the American Geophysical Union (AGU), and from 2006 to 2009 I served as an Associate Editor for the AGU Journal of Geophysical Research: Space Physics.